 - James Buchanan’s Liberty – obverse from the Liberty Gold Quarter Eagle designed by Christian Gobrecht and issued from 1840 to 1907.

 Mintages for each coin within the subset have varied.
-The Thomas Jefferson’s Liberty coin achieved a sell out of the maximum authorized mintage of 40,000, eventually reconciled to a combined final mintage of 39,638 across proof and uncirculated versions.
-The Jackson and Van Buren’s Liberty Coins had final mintages of 12,293 and 10,633, respectively.
-The Buchanan’s Liberty coin saw a resurgence of interest as the subset was completed and reached a final mintage of 12,272 coins across proof and uncirculated versions.
+The Thomas Jefferson’s Liberty First Spouse Gold Coin achieved a sell out of the maximum authorized mintage of 40,000, eventually reconciled to a combined final mintage of 39,638 across proof and uncirculated versions.
+The Jackson and Van Buren’s Liberty First Spouse Gold Coins had final mintages of 12,293 and 10,633, respectively.
+The Buchanan’s Liberty First Spouse Gold Coin saw a resurgence of interest as the subset was completed and reached a final mintage of 12,272 coins across proof and uncirculated versions.

 The popularity of the subset seemed to increase following the release of the final coin.
 The four coins together make for an impressive display of classic coinage, struck in a composition of 24 karat gold.

 It’s worth noting that President Chester A. Arthur also served in office without a spouse, however, the authorizing legislation provides for a different type of design, rather than a depiction of Liberty.
 The obverse was required to feature a portrait of Alice Paul, a leading strategist in the suffrage movement, while the reverse was to carry a design representative of the movement.